-As Biodynamics concerns forces as well as substances, animal manure is seen to provide both substances, via enzymes and other organisms needed in compost (fungi, bacteria), and forces because of the nervous development the animal exerted when digesting the plants to produce the manure in the first place (see also Horn manure 500).
+As Biodynamics concerns forces as well as substances, animal manure is seen to provide both substances, via both enzymes and the other organisms needed in compost (fungi, bacteria), and forces via the nervous development the animal exerted when digesting the plants to produce the manure in the first place (see also Horn manure 500).

-‘Without the digestive activities of animals, plant fibres would be much slower to break down and return to the soil,’ says Lovel.3Hugh Lovel, A Biodynamic Farm (Acres USA, 2000), p.86-87.
+‘Without the digestive activities of animals, plant fibres would be much slower to break down and return to the soil,’ says Lovel (2000, p86-87).
 Thus a diversity of both plant and animal species is needed to assure rapid recycling of plant materials in order for farms and vineyards to become successful self-sustaining organisms capable of transforming one-way waste streams born of an ‘acquire, use, discard’ mentality into a regenerative cycle of fertility.

 Composting allows the recycling back onto the land of the by-products of wine production when micro-organisms (mainly bacteria) in manure are allowed to break down organic matter into gas (carbon dioxide), water and, most importantly, solid and stable humus.
 The two most obviously compostable by-products of winegrowing are cut vine prunings in late winter/early spring, and anything left over from winemaking every autumn, mainly the grape pomace, pressings, stems and lees.
 Other winery by-products which can also be composted include diatomaceous earth, bentonite finings, used filter pads and even shredded waste paper (a carbon source) from the office.’

 JEFF POPPEN / Jeff Poppen (2001, p17) says when manure or fertility is bought in from outside it can be seen as a remedy for a sick farm.
 ‘If the soil was already a fertile humus teeming with life and potential plant growth, it would not need this medication.’